 Previously known as South East Strategic Reservoir Option (SESRO)

-At this exciting stage in development, it’s important that we give the project a new identity: one that better reflects the crucial role it will play in shoring up water supply, as well as the broader benefits it will deliver for future generations.
+The name, White Horse Reservoir, gives the project a new identity that better reflects the crucial role it would play in shoring up water supply, as well as the wider benefits it would deliver for future generations.

-It is the same project, with the same vision, but with a new name that will help people recognise it more easily.
-For us, the name White Horse Reservoir roots this project in local heritage and in the natural world around us.
-Equally important as the project’s new name, the strapline tells us more about where the project’s strengths lie; a space for nature, a place for people.
+It is the same project, with the same vision, but with a name that will help people recognise it more easily.
+The name White Horse Reservoir roots the project in local heritage and the natural world around us.
+Just as importantly, the project's strapline - " a space for nature, a place for people" - highlights where its strengths lie, reflecting our ambition to create a reservoir that benefits both the environment and local communities.

-You can find information about the reservoir project below and in the document library.
+You can find more information about the reservoir project below and in the document library.

 The reservoir would be filled with water from the River Thames in the winter, when there is plenty available.
 When river levels drop, or demand for water increases, water would be released from the reservoir back into the river for re-abstraction downstream.